waggle-sensor/summer2023/Shen/Blog.md

 # Monday July 17th, 2023
 Today, I got started on writing the framework for my new regression model using the csv file that I had written the previous week.
 I looked through many websites and tutorials and eventually found a framework that I could use as an example, but I had to make a few tweaks to calculate the correct validation loss.
 The validation loss was originally way too high and way too low, but after some experimentation I got the average to work.

+# Wednesday July 19th, 2023
+Today, I worked on testing different pretrained models including Resnet18, Resnet34, and Resnet50 while also testing an augment dataset with rotated images.
+It seemed that the augmented dataset with the Resnet50 model performed the best with a MAE of about 82 while the resnet50 and the older dataset had an MAE of around 84.
+I think that in my next step, I may try to augment the data using contrast to create some noise or help the model generalize.